Dr Chris Laing

 Daphne du Maurier Building, University of Exeter, Penryn Campus, Penryn, Cornwall, TR10 9FE, UK

-My work focuses on environmental biogeochemical cycling staged in the context of environmental change.
+My work focuses on biogeochemical cycling set in the context of environmental change.
 In particular I am interested in nutrient cycling in marine and terrestrial ecosystems.
-A consistent theme of my research prior to teaching has been the cycling of carbon in organic material and its subsequent release, storage and transport.
+A consistent theme of my research has been the cycling of carbon in organic material and its subsequent release, storage and transport.
 This work has a strong analytical component supported by field and laboratory studies with modeling components.

-Since joining Biosciences in Cornwall I have developed local research programmes that focus on monitoring the health and diversity of Cornwall's marine environment.
-Specifically I am working with students, Cornwall Wildlife Trust and local harbour authorities to monitor benthic community recruitment in the Fal and Seagrass health along the south coast of Cornwall.
+Since joining the CEC in Cornwall I have developed local research programmes that focus on monitoring the health and diversity of Cornwall's marine environment.
+Specifically I am working with students, Cornwall Wildlife Trust and Cornwall Council to monitor the health and carbon cycling in our local seagrass habitats.

 Publications by category